ramadas2778/mapreduce/readme.txt

-This is my first git hub commit, changed the spelling of commit
+This is my first git hub commit, changed the spelling of commit,added my branch